mo-martin/wandisco-documentation/docs/quickstarts/quickstart_guides/cdh-adls2.md

 `docker-compose up -d`

-Log into the ONEUI via a web browser with the VM's hostname and port 8081.
+Log in to the UI via a web browser with the VM's hostname and port 8081.

 `http://<docker_hostname>:8081/`

-Register your email address and password, and then use these to log into the ONEUI.
+Register your email address and password, and then use these to log in to the UI.

 ### Replication